 You should also know that an expensive price tag isn't an indicator of quality.
-While you're seeking to purchase the best budget monitor, you'll want to make sure you're getting the best bang for your buck.
-At the same time, protecting your wallet comes with some sacrifices -- you'll have to make some trade-offs somewhere, whether it's screen size, brightness, refresh rate or another attractive feature.
+While you're seeking to purchase the best budget monitor, you'll want to make sure you're getting the most value for your hard-earned money.
+At the same time, protecting your wallet comes with some sacrifices — you'll have to make some trade-offs somewhere, whether it's screen size, brightness, refresh rate or another attractive feature.
 This buying guide will reveal the strengths and weaknesses of our top picks for the best cheap monitors of 2020.
 This way, you can choose the monitor that's right for you.

 If you don't want to make the mistake of buying the wrong budget monitor, stick around to find out top recommendations.